 There is no one recipe for all situations, so the choice of treatment for an individual patient requires judgment and experience.

-Typically, a neurologist is involved in the diagnosis and treatment of the disease.
+Typically, a neurologist is involved in diagnosing and treating the disease.

 It would be helpful if the neurologist has extensive knowledge and experience in managing MG (with the incidence of MG in only one person in at least 10,000 people, it is very likely that several neurologists have had little experience with this condition).